Here you can find the answers to some of the common questions about NoMachine software.

 NoMachine Enterprise Desktop - unlimited connections to the same desktop on Windows

 NoMachine Cloud Server - centralized access to unlimited NoMachine Servers (all running the Enterprise product range)

 NoMachine software currently can be updated in two ways.
 Either by selecting the automatic updates option in the user interface, or manually by downloading the latest package from our website and then installing according to the standard procedure for your operating system.
 When installing a NoMachine software update, administrator credentials (admin user and password) will be requested.

 The NoMachine software by default fetches our repositories every two days but updates are never installed automatically.

 To disable the automatic check or change the update frequency, please refer to instructions at:

 - Download and save the EXE file.

 - Double click on the NoMachine executable file.

 - The Setup Wizard will take you through all steps necessary for updating NoMachine.

-NoMachine on Mac OS X:
+NoMachine on Mac: